philadias/personal/_posts/trillionpixel2023.md

+---
+toc: true
-layout: page
+layout: post
+classes:
+ - landing
+ - dark-theme
+description: Trillion Pixel GeoAI Challenge Workshop
+categories: [reflections]
-title: "Trillion Pixel GeoAI Challenge Workshop"
+title: Trillion Pixel GeoAI Challenge Workshop
-permalink: /tpw2023
+---

 Last week I had the privilege to participate as a panelist in the "Trillion-Pixel GeoAI Challenge” Workshop hosted at ORNL.
 A quite unique aspect of this workshop is the presence of experts from academia, national laboratories, large private sector companies such as NVIDIA/IBM, startups, data providers such as Planet/Maxar/Umbra, as well as government agencies such as NASA, NGA, USGS and DHS.